RESPOND WISELY TO REBUKE

 Saul, the first king of Israel, was also a typical example of an unwise person in the Bible who disdained rebuke and correction.
 He unfortunately paid dearly for it.

 Whenever Saul was rebuked by Prophet Samuel for not obeying God’s voice, he always justified and defended his wrong actions.
 Eventually, Saul lost his throne and life because he would not heed rebukes and corrections (1 Sam.
 13:11-12, 15:10-23).

 The Scripture warns, “He who is often rebuked, and hardens his neck, will suddenly be destroyed, and that without remedy.”
 (Prov.
 29:1 NKJV).

 Beloved, it is simply foolishness to get angry or bitter when you are rebuked, corrected, or disciplined for the wrongs you have done.
 Remember Uzziah!

 Similarly, it is unwise to seek to defend or justify your mistakes when you are being rebuked, corrected, or disciplined.
 Remember Saul!

 1 He who is often rebuked, and hardens his neck, will suddenly be destroyed, and that without remedy.

 18 Poverty and shame will come to him who disdains correction, but he who regards a rebuke will be honored.

 Therefore, be careful of how you handle, treat or respond to sincere and godly rebuke, correction, or discipline.

-Prayer: My Dear Heavenly Father, I choose today to humbly heed godly rebuke, correction and discipline, and to esteem it as kindness shown to me.
-Help me Lord, in Jesus’ name.
+Prayer: My Dear Heavenly Father, I choose today to heed godly rebuke, correction, and discipline humbly and to esteem it as kindness shown to me.
+Help me, Lord, in Jesus’ name.
 Amen.